South Carolina v. Katzenbach

 South Carolina v.
-Katzenbach, 383 U.S. 301 (1966), was a landmark decision of the United States Supreme Court that rejected a challenge from the state of South Carolina to the preclearance provisions of the Voting Rights Act of 1965, which required that some states submit changes in election districts to the Attorney General of the United States (at the time, Nicholas Katzenbach).
+Katzenbach, 383 U.S. 301 (1966), is a landmark decision of the United States Supreme Court that rejected a challenge from the state of South Carolina to the preclearance provisions of the Voting Rights Act of 1965, which required that some states submit changes in election districts to the attorney general of the United States (at the time, Nicholas Katzenbach).
 The preclearance provisions were ruled constitutional and the Voting Rights Act of 1965 was enforced in full.

 Background

 The Voting Rights Act of 1965 required states to make adjustments to their voting and registration systems if the state employed a literacy test and if the voter turnout or registration was less than fifty percent by November 1, 1964.
 This was known as the preclearance requirement and affected mostly southern states, making them seek approval from the U.S. District Court for any changes to their voter registration and voting system.

 In South Carolina, the state attorney general, Daniel R. McLeod filed a complaint directly with the Supreme Court attacking the constitutionality of the act and asking for an injunction against enforcement by the attorney general of the United States, Nicholas Katzenbach.
 McLeod challenged the Voting Rights Act as an unconstitutional encroachment on states’ rights, as a violation of equality between the states, and as an illegal bill of attainder which is legislative punishment enforced without due process of law.

 South Carolina was joined on its attack on the Voting Rights Act by other southern states.
 Meanwhile, the twenty states that filed in support of the act's provisions and powers mainly consisted of northern and western states.
 While other states did not file suit, many southern states supported South Carolina's actions.
 The case took on an even wider significance than normal state challenges to a new federal law because it dealt with both state sovereignty and the power of the legislative branch.

 The decision represents a rare instance of the Supreme Court exercising its right of original jurisdiction, as the case was filed directly in the Supreme Court by the state of South Carolina, rather than being appealed from a lower court.
 The court intentionally heard the case prior to June of 1966 so their decision would be in effect for South Carolina's primary elections that year.